-The power handling and corresponding power derating plots are a function of the thermal resistance, mounting surface temperature (base plate temperature), maximum continuous operating temperature of the coupler, and the thermal insertion loss.
+The power handling and corresponding power derating plots are a function of the thermal resistance, mounting interface temperature, maximum continuous operating temperature of the coupler, and the thermal insertion loss.
 The thermal insertion loss is defined in the Power Handling section of the data sheet.